 Weather & Outdoor Activities

 The Hoover Dam was built in Black Canyon, a short distance from Boulder City, Nevada.
-According to U.S. Climate Data, the average temperature in July in Boulder City is 99 degrees!
-Yes, you read that correctly.
-Consequently, participants should expect physical activity on a daily basis, occasionally in very hot conditions.
+According to U.S. Climate Data, the average July temperature in Boulder City is 99 degrees!
+Participants should expect physical activity on a daily basis, occasionally in very hot conditions.

 It is safe to say that it will be extremely hot.
-We will also be doing quite a bit of walking, from architecture tours, to tours of the dam, to an all-day excursion to Lake Mead.
+We will also be doing quite a bit of walking: from architecture tours, to tours of the dam, to an all-day excursion to Lake Mead and the Valley of Fire.
 You should expect moderate physical activity each day in very hot and dry conditions.
 We will make every effort to ensure that participants are well hydrated and to avoid strenuous activities in the hottest parts of the day, but you should be prepared to be outside in the Mojave Desert in the summertime.
 We highly recommend hats with wide brims, sunglasses, sun screen, clothing that is cool yet shields you from the sun, and comfortable walking shoes.

-Stipend: Educators selected to participate as NEH Summer Scholars will receive a stipend of $1,200 at the end of the residential workshop session.
+Stipend: Those selected to participate in our institute will receive a stipend of $1,200 at the end of the residential workshop session.
 Please see the housing page, and the application page for more information about the stipend.

-End of Workshop Presentations: At the end of the workshop, participants will be expected to share with the group their reflections on the week, as well as the lesson plan and curricular integration strategies they’ve developed in order to aid fellow educators in augmenting their own curriculum design.
+End of Program Presentations: At the end of the program, participants will be expected to share with the group their reflections on the week, as well as lesson plans, curricular integration strategies, and/or research topics they’ve developed in order to aid fellow educators in augmenting their own teaching and scholarship.

 Principles of Civility

 NEH encourages an ethos of openness and respect, upholding the basic norms of civil discourse.
 For more information, please go to the NEH’s Principles of Civility information page.
 NEH welcomes comments, concerns, or suggestions on these principles at firstname.lastname@example.org